-There are a number of high quality affordable slates available too though, and the following are our favourite choices for the best cheap tablet you can buy right now.
+There are a number of high quality affordable slates available, and the following are our favourite choices for the best cheap tablet you can buy right now.

 It's the cheapest from Amazon so far